Puyodead1/udemy-downloader/README.md

   --keep-vtt            If specified, .vtt files won't be removed --skip-hls            If specified, hls streams will be skipped (faster fetching) (hls streams usually contain 1080p quality for non-drm
                         lectures)
+  --info                If specified, only course information will be printed, nothing will be downloaded
 ```

 - Passing a Bearer Token and Course ID as an argument